ros2/rmw_zenoh/docs/design.md

 Hence `rmw_zenoh_cpp` requires the Zenoh router to be running.

 It should be noted that when building upstream Zenoh from source, a `zenohd` binary is created which is the router.
-`rmw_zenoh_cpp` actually has its own simplified version of the router that nonetheless uses most of the same code.
+`rmw_zenoh_cpp` has its own simplified version of the router that nonetheless uses most of the same code.
 This was done so that Zenoh didn't have to be vendored twice (once for zenoh-c and once for zenohd), and so that the router could be more easily integrated into the ROS 2 package format.

 As of 2024-02-09, the user is expected to launch the router by hand.